State Library of Western Australia: Relationship with public libraries

-Public library services in Western Australia are delivered as a partnership between the State and Local Governments.
-The State Government provides funding for the majority of the book stock and some other library materials, and local governments provide physical and technological infrastructure and staffing to operate public libraries.
-This partnership is administered by the Library Board of Western Australia through the State Library.
-The library provides centralised purchasing, and a statewide online catalogue, as well as facilitating the exchange of materials between public libraries.
+Public library services in Western Australia are delivered as a partnership between the state and local governments.
+The state government provides funding for the majority of the book stock and some other library materials, and local governments provide physical and technological infrastructure and staffing to operate public libraries.
+This partnership is administered by the Library Board of Western Australia through SLWA.
+SLWA provides centralised purchasing, and a statewide online catalogue, as well as facilitating the exchange of materials between public libraries.

 National edeposit (NED)

 As a member library of National and State Libraries Australia, the organisation collaborated on the creation of the National edeposit (NED) system, which enables publishers from all over Australia to upload electronic publications as per the 2016 amendment to the Copyright Act 1968 and other regional legislation relating to legal deposit, and makes these publications publicly accessible online (depending on access conditions) from anywhere via Trove.